dixslyf/mnist-digits-nb-nn/report/report.typ

 - F1-score

-- Support (number of correctly classified samples)
+- Support (number of samples of the class in the test data set)

 Precision, recall, F1-score and support metrics were computed for each class.
 Additionally, macro and weighted averages of these metrics were determined.